Dr. Leonard Rubin and Sam Sapin pioneered and piloted new quality assessment methods, creating the foundation for assessing today's quality of care.

 In 1973 as Rubin tested and refined his method, Jim Vohs, Kaiser Permanente’s CEO, set up the Kaiser Permanente board of directors’ Subcommittee on Correlation of Quality of Care and established a new department to focus on quality.
 Vohs also established the Interregional Quality Assurance Committee (IRQAC), with quality representation from all Kaiser Permanente regions.

 Ironically, in the early 1970s the California Medical Association (CMA) and the California Hospital Association (CHA), responding to the rise of malpractice insurance rates, devised a “problem-focused” or “generic-screening-criteria” method similar to Rubin’s.
 Even though both agencies required the traditional medical audit for their member organizations, they decided to use a different method to identify outcomes that could become subjects of malpractice lawsuits.

 The CMA-CHA method called for the review of medical records upon a patient’s discharge to identify adverse outcomes.
 In reviewing charts, they measured quality according to 20 standards to find problems.
-Examples of the screening criteria were unplanned removal of an organ, repeat of an operation during the same hospital stay and development of a heart attack after admission.
+Examples of the screening criteria were unplanned removal of an organ, a repeat of an operation during the same hospital stay, and development of a heart attack after admission.
 CMA-CHA’s “Medical Insurance Feasibility Study” was published in 1978.